Frequently Asked Questions

 HPUE has defined High Power User Equipment by the 3GPP international mobile broadband standards group as Power Class 1, which has +31 dBm power output (1.25 Watts) as opposed to the normal Power Class 3, which is + 23 dBm (200 mW).
 Just to confuse things, one of the domestic carriers implemented Power Class 2 (+26 dBm, 400 mW) on their highest frequency bands to make up for propagation losses, compared to their lower frequencies.
 They have called it High Performance User Equipment and is also using the abbreviation “HPUE”.
 Please do not mix the two!

 Yes.
-HPUE capability can be especially useful for Enterprise users operating in fringe coverage areas, areas of poor coverage, or inside buildings.
-All AT&T customers can utilize this band, subject to priority and preemption for First Responders.
+HPUE capability can be especially useful for secondary First Responders such as Utilities, Critical Infrastructure, and other support agencies.
+All AT&T customers can utilize this band at standard power levels, subject to priority and preemption for First Responders.

-HPUE is currently available for use in mobile and fixed devices.
+MegaRange HPUE is currently available for use in mobile and fixed devices.
 Assured Wireless Corp has released two products – the primary device is a small modem that can be conveniently plugged into existing routers, gateways and other devices requiring LTE wireless access.
 The other device is a small embedded module that can be incorporated into the design of routers, gateways and other devices requiring LTE wireless access as well as devices.
+An example of this is the AirgainConnect modem antenna.

 No. Because of the very stringent international 3GPP specifications imposed on HPUE devices to prevent interference with other LTE and GPS devices, the design of an HPUE device requires a ground-up approach with very tight integration between the LTE chipset and the power amplifier stage.
 In fact, the Assured Wireless design includes custom hardware/software modifications to existing LTE chipset designs as well as a high-performance power amplifier and additional RF filtering.